 ThriftyFun is one of the longest running frugal living communities on the Internet.
 These are archives of older discussions.

+Tips for cleaning with vinegar as well as some other uses.
 To clean your coffee drip machine or iron, run a 1/2 cup of vinegar through it.
 Then run 1 cup of water through it 2 times.

 A few drops of vinegar in a pot of water, will help poached eggs hold their shape.